Turkey’s Data Protection Authority Published Draft Cookie Guidelines

-Turkey’s Personal Data Protection Law No. 6698 (Kişisel Verileri Koruma Kanunu - KVKK) came into force on 7 April 2016.
+The Turkish Personal Data Protection Law No. 6698 (Kişisel Verileri Koruma Kanunu, or KVKK) went into effect on 7 April 2016.
 The KVKK is the first specific law in Turkey that regulates the protection of personal data in Turkey.
-Until the KVKK, data protection was regulated by sectoral laws as well as the Constitution of Turkey and the Turkish Penal Code.
+Prior to the KVKK, data protection was regulated by sectoral laws as well as the Constitution of Turkey and the Turkish Penal Code.

 What is the Turkish DPA?

-Personal Data Protection Authority (Kişisel Verileri Koruma Kurumu) is the national data protection authority in Turkey.
-The Turkish DPA is a public legal entity and has administrative and financial autonomy.
-It has been established to carry out duties conferred on it under the Turkish Data Protection Law, KVKK.
+The Personal Data Protection Authority (Kişisel Verileri Koruma Kurumu) is the national data protection authority in Turkey.
+The Turkish DPA is a legal entity with administrative and financial independence.
+It was established to carry out the duties delegated to it by the Turkish Data Protection Law, KVKK.

 What are the Turkish DPA Cookie Guidelines?

 According to the assessment, the Turkish DPA sets out the types of cookies that require explicit consent and those that do not require prior consent.

 The following cookies require the prior explicit consent of the data subjects:

 The following cookie types may be used without prior explicit consent of the data subjects:

 - load-balancing session cookies;